Your Audition FAQs

 Your audition should be uploaded to Acceptd.
-For on time applicants, please make sure your recordings reach us no later than Friday 28 October (excluding composition, conducting and GRNCM).
+For on time applicants, please make sure your recordings reach us no later than Monday 2 October.

-Do I have to come to the RNCM for my Stage 2 audition?
+Do I have to come to the RNCM for my live audition?

-You will be asked to state your Stage 2 audition preference when you submit your Stage 1 recording.
-If successful at reaching Stage 2, our Admissions Team will be in touch with information about the next steps.
+You will be asked to state your live audition preference when you submit your UCAS Conservatoires application.
+To qualify for an online audition, you must select “Recording” under “Audition Location” and submit an audition recording within your Acceptd application.
+If your audition recording is shortlisted, our Admissions Team will be in touch with information about the next steps.

-Do I have to choose different repertoire at Stage 2?
+Do I have to choose different repertoire for my live audition?

 Auditions requirements are different for each School of Study.
 Please visit this page to learn more about what’s needed for your specific discipline.

-Do you have any advice for Stage 2 auditions via Zoom?
+Do you have any advice for live auditions via Zoom?

 - Use a well-lit room where possible and don’t have a bright light behind you leaving you in silhouette.
 You could also try using a focusable light source like a lamp and if necessary, perhaps closing curtains or blinds might improve things.
 Make sure the area around you is clear of distractions.